ALIMENTARY SYSTEM

 1 Overview

 C. elegans feeds on bacteria in liquid suspension.
 Bacteria taken in by the mouth are concentrated, ground and transported to the intestine by a tube-like muscular pump called the pharynx.
 The pharynx is an epithelial organ that has its own muscles, nervous system, gland cells and structural cells.
 It contains 9 epithelial cells, 20 muscle cells, 9 marginal cells, 4 gland cells and 20 neurons (PhaFIG 1), and 6 valve cells at its posterior (see also PharynxAtlas).
-It is about 100 μm long and has a diameter of approximately 20 μm at its widest (at the posterior bulb).
+It is about 100 µm long and has a diameter of approximately 20 µm at its widest (at the posterior bulb).
 At the anterior, it is connected to the buccal cavity and at the posterior, to the intestine.
 The pharynx is isolated from the rest of the animal by a specialized basal lamina that lines the basal surface of the pharyngeal cells and isolates the pharynx from the pseudocoelom.
-There may be hormonal signaling between this organ and the rest of the body by way of the pseudocoelomic fluid; otherwise, the two systems appear to operate almost independently.
+There may be hormonal signaling between this organ and the rest of the body by way of the pseudocoelomic fluid.
 The apical surface of the pharyngeal cells lies medially towards the lumen, which is lined with a cuticle secreted by the pharyngeal muscle and marginal cells.
 At several locations pharyngeal cuticle takes the form of specialized structures, such as the anterior “flaps”, the “sieve” and the “grinder” (PhaFIG 2; see Cuticle) (Avery and and Thomas, 1997).

 PhaFIG 1 Cell nuclei positions in the pharynx